 Take advantage of a reliable and fast printing engine along with a simple interface for bulk printing various types of documents.
-Use intuitive and simple interface to print many files without opening each one of them.
+Use an intuitive and simple interface to print many files without opening each one of them.
 With Print Conductor, you can sort files, preview them before printing, make flexible settings, and take full control over your batch print jobs.

 Print Conductor can batch print all popular documents: PDF files, Word and Excel files, various office documents, technical drawings, legal documents, agreements, presentations, text files, emails, charts, spreadsheets, invoices, images, and many other types of files.
-See full list of supported file formats.

 - Add files to a list using drag'n'drop